BrucePerens/ht/README.md

 use it to log in to the device and operate the radio.

 This is mitigated somewhat by:
-* Use of LetsEncrypt SSL certificates, where possible, since they are unique and the user doesn't have to accept them.
+* We can use LetsEncrypt SSL certificates in the device when it has a public IP and a dynamic DNS host name.
+They are signed, and need not be accepted by the user, and are unique to each domain name.
-* Where a self-signed certificate must be used, and accepted by the user, a unique certificate should be provisioned to each device so that it is not possible for an attacker to know the secret key used by another device.
+* A unique self-signed certificate _must_ be provisioned to each device, again so that external parties do not have access to the secret key.
+LetsEncrypt won't work without HTTPS, so it's necessary to start with a self-signed certificate.
-  Vendors of devices must implement this.
+  Vendors of devices _must_ implement provisioning of a unike SSL certificate set to each device.
+A separate partition for SSL certificates is provided, so that this provisioning can take place easily and without overwriting the firmware.
-* Implementing a CA, and signing the device certificate, then having the user accept a well-known CA certificate from a secure site online, instead of a self-signed device certificate.
+* We might be able to provide better security by implementing a certification authority, and signing the device certificate, and then have the user accept a well-known CA certificate from a secure site online.
+This would avoid having the user accept a self-signed device certificate from the device.
-* Educating the user to not blithely accept a self-signed certificate except when the device is in-hand.
+* We can try to train the user not to blithely accept a self-signed certificate except when the device is in-hand.